Learn about Rugs - Origins & Styles

-Carpet weaving was a significant part of daily life for nomadic and village women alike,with the amount of time spent on her loom varying depending on her seasonal tasks.
+Carpet weaving was a significant part of daily life for nomadic and village women alike,with the amount of time spent varying, depending on her seasonal tasks.

-By the very nature of her lifestyle a nomadic or village woman’s carpets were seldom perfect or finely knotted,varying in shape and symmetry, as well as having unique colour tones, dye variations (‘abrash’) and unique motifs randomly used throughout.
+By the very nature of her lifestyle a nomadic or village woman'’s carpets were seldom perfect or finely knotted,varying in shape and symmetry, as well as having unique colour tones,and dye variations (‘abrash’) as well as unique motifs randomly used throughout.

-Nomadic carpets have a wild free form of expression that is beautiful and individual.Village carpets and kilims by comparison were less fluid as the lifestyle of the weavers' is more settled..
+Nomadic carpets have a wild free form of expression that is beautiful and individual.Village carpets and kilims by comparison were less fluid as the weavers' lifes is more settled..

 At the other end of the carpet weaving spectrum are more commercial carpets,or those that are solely intended for retail sale that have been hand knotted in cottage and city workshops.